The-Funk/serving-protobuf-with-javalin/README.md

 ## License

-This project is unlicensed.
+This project is licensed under the zero-condition "Unlicense".
 Use it however you see fit.

 ## Acknowledgments